RadicalPrecursor/RadicalPrecursor.github.io/_projects/TTEM_helper/TTEM_math_helper.md

 ---
-layout: default
+layout: post
-title: Theory and Technique of Electronic Music Notes and Math
+title: "Theory and Technique of Electronic Music Notes and Math"
 ---

 <html lang="en-us">